1300 302 867

 Bicentennial Park offers recreation, nature-based tours, environmental education and outdoor events.
 It's a great place to unwind with free entry, BBQs, picnic areas, playgrounds, pathways and cycleways and access to the wetlands.

-Learn all about life on the ACPE campus in the below video!
-To explore more about ACPE check out the ACPE Youtube Channel!
+To explore more about the College check out the ACPE Youtube Channel!

 CityRail operates three types of train services to and from Olympic Park Station, Sydney Olympic Park: